-Approval of Option Plan
+Approval of Amended Option Plan

-The Corporation's stock option plan (the "Option Plan") was last approved by the shareholders at the Corporation's annual general meeting held on June 10, 2019.
-The purpose of the Option Plan is to promote the profitability and growth of the Corporation by facilitating the efforts of IsoEnergy to attract and retain key individuals.
+The Corporation's stock option plan (the "Option Plan") was last approved by the shareholders at the Corporation's annual general meeting held on June 8, 2021.
+The purpose of the Option Plan is to promote the profitability and growth of the Corporation by facilitating its efforts to attract and retain key individuals.